-Would you would prefer to travel from Hanoi to Ninh Binh (Tam Coc and Trang An) as part of a full day organized tour with transport covering hotel pick up and drop off?
-They include entrance fees to Mua Cave viewpoint, Hoa Lu ancient capital, Bai Dinh pagoda and Trang An Boat Tour.
+Another option would be to travel from Hanoi to Ninh Binh (Tam Coc and Trang An included) as part of a full day organized tour with transport completely covered.

-When you travel Vietnam, you are going to be on the receiving end of some attempted scams.
-It is as inevitable as Neo becoming The One in the Matrix.
-It’s going to happen.
-Everyone who has traveled Vietnam will have a story to tell about scammers.
+When you travel to Vietnam, you are going to be on the receiving end of some attempted scams.
 Unfortunately, as the country grows with tourism, the scams also become a more common occurrence.

 It’s a sad reality that it’s a part of traveling through a country filled with such beauty.
 One of the common scams is coercing tourists to pay over the odds for parking a bicycle or motorbike.